 High variation in experimental soils meant that t-testing attempts on raw data excluded compounds that have been previously linked to decomposition and appeared to be elevated.
 Data transformation is commonly applied prior to statistical analysis to improve normality and reduce violations in assumptions of symmetry.
 Log-transformed data is used in chemistry and other life sciences for the purpose of stabilising variance in concentration measurements [28,29].
 The student’s t-test requires homogeneity of variance between groups, and this transformation improved determination of data significance by reducing the large variance in experimental samples.

 Once transformed data was t-tested, data visualisation by PCA allowed determination of whether experimental and control soils could be distinguished.
 Figure 4 demonstrates the data grouping without any data pre-treatment at t1, as well as after data treatment was undertaken.
 Because the carcasses had been artificially scavenged 3 months prior to sample collection, this time point represented how well the filtration performed once the influx of decomposition by-products into the soil had ceased.
 Prior to data treatment, distinct grouping of the samples did not exist, showing limited distinction between sample types.
-However, once insignificant compounds were removed, the discrimination between samples improved and a clear difference between the experimental and control samples existed.
+However, once insignificant compounds were removed, the discrimination between samples improved and a difference between the experimental and control samples existed, especially for two of the experimental soil samples that are distinctly separate from the controls along the first principal component axis (PC-1).
 Comparable results were also obtained at t0 and t2 (Figure S1 and Figure S2 available in supporting information).

 The use of too many variables can cause overfitting of the PCA model [30–32].
 The presence of “noise” variables reduces the ability to characterise the variables that underlie the true relationship.
 This study exhibits a statistically low number of replicates (i.e. 4 pigs) and many outcome variables that are measured (i.e. VOCs detected).
 This represents a situation which complicates traditional statistical approaches [29].
 The reduction of background VOCs that fluctuate based on unrelated factors was useful in determining relevant compounds in the decomposition odour profile.
 Filtration of control compounds in this manner can be easily applied to prevent misidentification of compounds in control samples as being decomposition-specific.